 IF YOU ARE CAMPING AND HAVE A VEHICLE PASS…

 Handicap parking is available at the festival with an authorized handicap sticker.

 Yes, there is a small airport in Telluride.

-We have several campgrounds available from 0 to 10 miles from the festival.
-CAMPING IS SOLD PER PERSON AND PER VEHICLE NOT PER SITE.
-If there are two of you and you want to have your vehicle at the campground with you, you must purchase two camping passes and one vehicle pass in addition to your festival passes.
-A vehicle is considered anything requiring a license plate.
-Shuttles run from all campgrounds to the festival.
+We have two campgrounds available from 0 to 10 miles from the festival.
 The town of Telluride and the United States Forest Service certainly acknowledge your respect for these areas, and so do we.
 Thank you.

 Campgrounds are equipped with porta potties and fresh water.
-Town Park and Warner Field also have regular bathroom facilities.
+Town Park also has regular bathroom facilities.
 There are no hookups at any of the campgrounds.
-Showers are available Thursday thru Monday from 8am to 1pm at the Telluride High School for $4.

 Audiotaping the music at the festival is permitted.
 Recording devices must be self-contained (we do not provide AC outlets or patches to the soundboard), and you may not obstruct the view of your fellow festivarians with your equipment.
 There is no designated area for taping.

 In 2021, with restrictions as they exist, everyone (ages 0+) must pay full price, and will count towards your total number of ten in a corral.
 We love our family friendly culture, and plan to return to our “children under 12 are free” policies in future years once capacity restrictions allow.